jithinjoshi/movie-listing-app/README.md

     - Visualization of data using charts
   - Data Listing and Filtering UI
     - UI to display and filter data retrieved from the backend API
-    - Sorting and pagination and of data
+    - Sorting and pagination of data

 - State Management
   - Setup of Redux for managing global application state